abdolence/slack-morphism-rust/docs/src/events-api.md

- # Events API and OAuth for Hyper
+ # Events API and OAuth

  The library provides two different ways to work with Slack Events API:
  - Using [pure Hyper-based solution](./events-api-hyper.md)